bifromqio/bifromq-docs/website/docs/05_user_guide/3_api/intro.md

 ## Deployment

-By default, the API service functionality is automatically enabled on every BifroMQ service node.
+By default, the API service functionality is automatically enabled on every BifroMQ service node using port 8091, For more setting options, refer to the [configuration file](../../07_admin_guide/01_configuration/1_config_file_manual.md).
 Operational requests can be sent to any node, ensuring high availability of the API capabilities in a standard deployment setup.

 ![API-Arch.png](images%2FAPI-Arch.png)